kemnguyenle/TurEngMix/README.md

 Turkish–English Code-Mixed Language Identification and Named Entity Recognition**.

-Turkish lets an English stem take a Turkish suffix, producing a single mixed-language word — *influencerlarımız*, *frameworklerinin*, *link'teki*.
-Models label monolingual tokens in code-mixed text reliably and these tokens poorly.
-That gap is what the benchmark measures.

 - **Benchmark** — 15,012 expert-annotated tokens, 250 posts, with a published
   document-level split
 - **Corpus** — 5,549 posts, 486,974 tokens, from Ekşi Sözlük